KYANTECH254/Ollama-ai-chat/README.md

 2. Install the required dependencies by running `npm install` or `yarn`.

-3. Create a `.env.local` file in the project root and add your OpenAI API key:
-    ```
-    OPENAI_API_KEY=your_openai_api_key
-    ```
-4. Start the development server by running `npm run dev` or `yarn dev`.
+3. Start the development server by running `npm run dev` or `yarn dev`.

-5. Open your browser and navigate to `http://localhost:3000` to access the application.
+4. Open your browser and navigate to `http://localhost:3000` to access the application.

-6. You can now interact with the chatbot using the input field at the bottom of the screen.
+5. You can now interact with the chatbot using the input field at the bottom of the screen.

+6. Make sure ollama is installed either locally or remotely `https://ollama.com/download` and is running on port `http://127.0.0.1:11434`

 ## Customizing the Application